-5. Aspects of Palliative Care in Kidney Failure Cases
+5. Aspects of Palliative Treatment in Kidney Failure Care

 5.1.
 Manage pain and other symptoms and complications

 Since palliative care focuses on reducing the patient’s suffering, management of pain is a cornerstone of this practice.
 Over 70% of kidney failure patients are reported to experience pain, often related to bone deterioration as a result of an imbalance in the levels of calcium and other minerals.
 Having access to a palliative care plan, the patient can expect that their pain will be addressed with appropriate medication and therapy.
 Other symptoms such as fatigue, breathlessness

 Aside from pain, the palliative care team take care of other complications and conditions related to kidney failure as situations require, including heart disease, high blood pressure, irregular blood sugar, low urine output, urinary tract infections, etc.